 School culture plays a significant role in the success of the students, school and families.
 School culture determines how the mission and vision of the school is carried out, how parents are engaged, how students character is developed and most importantly how children will learn and perform.
 If the atmosphere of a school is tense and stressed, it’s reflected in teachers and staff interactions with children, parents and each other.

-Here’s how can you tell if a school is intentional about producing a safe, welcoming and productive culture.
+You can tell if a school is intentional about producing a safe, welcoming and productive culture.
+When a parent or stakeholder walks into a school, they should experience:

 - The entrance and waiting area is well lit and inviting.